Solo Vocal

 Elegy for a Walnut Tree

-This setting of a poem by the Pulitzer Prize-winning poet, W. S. Merwin, is similar in theme to Schubert’s “Der Lindenbaum" from Winterreise:: the poet considers how his life has been intertwined with this beloved tree for decades.
+This song aspires to be in conversation with “Der Lindenbaum" from Schubert’s Winterreise.
+In the Schubert song, the tree is the locus of the poet’s nostalgia and yearning for home.
+In “Elegy for a Walnut Tree,” Merwin considers how his life has been intertwined with this beloved tree since the time of his youth.
+More than an object that triggers nostalgia, Merwin’s walnut tree is a life companion.
 Old friend now there is no one alive who remembers when you were young it was high summer when I first saw you in the blaze of day most of my life ago with the dry grass whispering in your shade and already you had lived through wars and echoes of wars around your silence through days of parting and seasons of absence with the house emptying as the years went their way until it was home to bats and swallows and still when spring climbed toward summer you opened once more the curled sleeping fingers of newborn leaves as though nothing had happened you and the seasons spoke the same language and all these years I have looked through your limbs to the river below and the roofs and the night and you were the way I saw the world

 For the Anniversary of My Death

-This is a setting of one of the late W. S. Merwin’s (1927-2019) most well-known poems.
+In this highly celebrated poem, by W. S. Merwin, each line offers a new, powerful jolt of insight.
+The poem holds both a sense of wonder and a despair for human fallibility -- both an expansive cosmic vision and a focused presence in the here and now.
+For the poet, his day of death was March 15, 2019, twenty-six years after he wrote the poem.
 Every year without knowing it I have passed the day When the last fires will wave to me And the silence will set out Tireless traveler Like the beam of a lightless star Then I will no longer Find myself in life as in a strange garment Surprised at the earth And the love of one woman And the shamelessness of men As today writing after three days of rain Hearing the wren sing and the falling cease And bowing not knowing to what

 The Gift

-A setting of a poem by Louise Glück, in which a mother offers a rather informal prayer on behalf of her toddler: Lord, you may not recognize me speaking for someone else.
+Louise Glück’s poem captures those astonishing moments when a child first begins to engage with the things and creatures around them and to use language to name the world.
+In a casual, unceremonious prayer, a child’s enthusiastic encounter with a dog is lifted up as something blessed.
+Lord, you may not recognize me speaking for someone else.
 I have a son.
 He is so little, so ignorant.
 He likes to stand at the screen door, calling oggie, oggie, entering language, and sometimes a dog will stop and come up the walk, perhaps accidentally.
 May he believe this is not an accident.
 At the screen welcoming each beast in love’s name, Your emissary. —Louise Glück, from The First Four Books of Poems, in Twentieth Century American Poetry

 I Asked the Crow